 Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy?
 These are your best options with low or no height limits!

-Are you planning a family trip to Walt Disney World?
-We just got back from the Mommy and Me trip of a lifetime and we had the best time, we wore our Walt Disney World outfits, we visited all the parks, and we even did a short Disney Cruise with a stop at Castaway Cay!
-We seriously did it all.
-Now that we've visited the Walt Disney World Resort quite a few times, I wanted to create a guide for how our family tackles each park.
-Just so you know, I'm terrified of roller coasters and anything heights related.
+We seriously did it all (minus a few thrill rides).
+Now that we’ve visited the Walt Disney World Resort quite a few times, I wanted to create a guide for how our whole family tackles each park and all our favorite disney world rides and attractions.
+Just so you know, I’m terrified of roller coasters and anything heights related.
 So this guide to the Best Rides at Magic Kingdom?
-You're not going to see Seven Dwarfs Mine Train ANYWHERE on my list.
-This is a perfect guide for traveling with younger kids or those with limitations…..all of our ride and activity suggestions have low height limits or none of them and they aren't….scary.
+You’re not going to see Seven Dwarfs Mine Train ANYWHERE on my list.
+This is a perfect guide for traveling with younger kids or those with limitations…..all of our ride and activity suggestions have low height limits or none of them and they aren’t….scary.

 The Best Rides at Magic Kingdom (and Activities) With Low Height Requirements: